LTY526/my-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.0.

+# About this app

+This project was created to play with official Dota 2 API and also OpenDota API.
+A steam API key is required to run this project (stored as `steamApiKey` in environment.ts).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.